Can Bird Droppings Damage Your Roof

 Uric Acid

-Since birds don’t urinate, the only way they could get rid of nitrogenous waste from their body system is through their poop.
+Since birds don’t urinate, the only way they can get rid of nitrogenous waste from their body system is through their poop.
 Bird poop contains uric acid, which can damage your roof.
 The acidic content of the white liquid can cause damage to materials like paint and roofing covers.
-The most vulnerable roof material to uric acid is the asphalt shingles.
+The most vulnerable roof material to uric acid is asphalt shingles.

 Effect on Solar Panel